davidebelcastro-sig/PeopleDetectionWithVideoSurveillance/README.md

 REQUIREMENTS:
-  It is requirest create a bot python and insert in the file configurazione.txt the keys in the file configurazione.txt insert the URL for connects at the videocapture in the browser
+  It is requirest create a bot python and insert in the file configurazione.txt the keys and the URL for connects at the videocapture in the browser

 TO RUN: